 Choose a ‘With View’ room to guarantee an epic sunset from your own private balcony.
 Then wander to the bar to check out the cheese cabinet (yep, cheese cabinet).
 What a place.

-Don’t want summer to end?
-Fly home via the Portugese island of Madeira.
+Working from anywhere these days?
+Fly on to the Portugese island of Madeira.
 I’ve picked out the best places to eat, stay and play...